 Although the Diversity Visa (DV) program has fewer eligibility requirements than many other U.S. immigrant visas or green cards, that doesn't mean it's open to any and every applicant.
-Even if you are from an eligible country, as described in Winning a Green Card Through the Visa Lottery, you must also have sufficient qualifications to find employment in the United States.
+Even if you are from an eligible country, as described in How to Enter the Diversity Visa Lottery, you must also have sufficient qualifications to find employment in the United States.

 Even though you do not need to have this proof available at the time of applying for the DV lottery, make sure that you meet the above employability qualifications before submitting a lottery entry.
 If you are not qualified to enter the DV lottery and you enter anyways and win, your visa or green card application will be rejected and any filing fees and related expenses (such as attorneys' fees) will be your responsibility to pay.
 You will waste both your time and your money.